carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

 ## Introduction

 During the last days I've been really busy writing some materials for a course I'll be giving about Symfony 2.
 I try not to remain on the basics, but also explain as deeply as I can the reasons behind each design decision in the framework.
 I tend to do a little research before writing things down and take the best explanations I find as a reference.
-But today, looking for good materials about temporal coupling, I got lost.
+But today, looking for good articles about temporal coupling, I got lost.

 In case that anybody else makes the same research in the future, I would like to bring some water to the field.